helq1116/helq1116.github.io/_pages/research.md

 • The enhanced western North Pacific precipitation is resulted from low-level convergence, which acts as an atmospheric Kelvin wave response to the suppressed precipitation in the tropics.

-• The suppressed precipitation in the tropics is caused by a remote effect of greener vegetation and a local effect of closed seaways.
+• The suppressed tropical precipitation is caused by a remote effect of greener vegetation and a local effect of closed seaways.